 It’s easy to find a pharmacy in Spain.
 They all have a neon green cross outside, making them simple to spot.
 In our experience, Spanish pharmacists are well-trained and professional – ask them for advice, and they may save you a trip to the doctor.

-In all but the smallest town, you’ll be able to find a pharmacy.
+In all but the smallest town, you’ll be able to find a pharmacy with your required prescription drugs.
 There’s often a 24/7 roster between the town’s pharmacists – a sign on the door of any pharmacy will point you to the open one.

-Some private medical insurance companies offer an online dispensary facility, making filling prescriptions simpler.
+Some private medical insurance companies offer an online dispensary facility, making filling pharmacy prescriptions simpler.

-Pressure from the European Union and the Spanish government means that pharmacy drug prices are very competitive.
+Pressure from the European Union and the Spanish government means that pharmacy prescription medication prices are very competitive.

 Spanish Emergency and ambulance contact